Home Data Building Data Science Applications with FastAPI

 • François Voron

-François Voron is graduated from the University of Saint-Étienne (France) and the University of Alicante (Spain) with a master's degree in Machine Learning and Data Mining.
-A full-stack web developer and a data scientist, François has a proven track record working in the SaaS industry, with a special focus on Python backends and REST API.
+François Voron graduated from the University of Saint-Étienne (France) and the University of Alicante (Spain) with a master's degree in machine learning and data mining.
+A full stack web developer and a data scientist, François has a proven track record working in the SaaS industry, with a special focus on Python backends and REST APIs.
 He is also the creator and maintainer of FastAPI Users, the #1 authentication library for FastAPI, and is one of the top experts in the FastAPI community.

 Browse publications by this author